 Familiarize yourself with and utilize University resources and opportunities.

-Check frequently emails sent to your U of M email account.
+Frequently check for emails sent to your U of M email account.